wdstar/code-server/README.md

 ### Python

-- Install by the Optware-ng
+- Install by the Optware-ng (see the following *Tools* section to install it)

 ```
 $ sudo /opt/bin/ipkg update